Lifestyle brand case study: DC Shoes

 Literally attached to athletes and their success.

-DC Shoes were on the feet of some of the top athletes upon the rise of the sport.
+DC Shoes were on the feet of some of the top athletes while the sport was rising.
 Danny Way and Colin McKay were the originals, but the team through the growth included Rob Dyrdek and Josh Kalis.

 Thrasher skater of the year, twice.
 World record holder for longest jump and highest jump, records where he bested himself multiple times over.